 We will need to establish a partnership with orthopaedic surgeons and/or neurologist clinicians to provide muscle biopsies from voluntary donors (healthy or from patients) or from surgery wastes.

 - Establish the proof of concept that the cells obtained with the protocol can rescue selected human diseases (in vitro and in vivo in animal models)

 - Adapt the protocol to fit with all the requirements of clinical-grade cell-therapy assays.
 Can we use this protocol (with or without change) in cell-therapy?

 3) Patent submission and then transfer of the Industrial and Intellectual Property assets in a startup company in charge of:

 - the management of clinical trials for selected human diseases

 - the commercialization of both the cells (direct sales of stem cells to academic laboratories or to bio-pharma companies) and the cell-therapy to hospitals or cell-therapy specialized clinics.

-Since 2007-2008 (when I left the lab bench) to currently, I work as business strategy consultant for innovative technology-based startup companies based in France.
-But if you think that the above projects can be launched in partnership in your institute/lab or bio-pharma company, I will be glad and honored to join your team and bring all my energy and support from the bench of science to the market and the bed’s patient, with the ultimate goal to build together, shoulder to shoulder, a strong value.
+If you think the above project can be launched in partnership in your Research Institute/Lab or Bio-Pharma company, I will be glad and honored to join your team and bring all my energy and support to develop it together.